fowler-lab/amygda/README.md

 And should take no more than 10 seconds.
 No output is written to the terminal, instead you will find a series of new files have been written in the `samples-images/01` folder.

-	$ ls sample-images/01/
+	$ ls -a sample-images/01/
-	PlateMeasurement.0460f5d7-f3b2-45f7-9cdc-2bd407ba0790.json
+	.datreant/
 	image-01-arrays.npz
 	image-01-filtered.png
 	image-01-mics.txt
 	image-01-processed.png
 	image-01-raw.png

-* The `JSON` file contains all the MICs and other metadata about the plate and can be automatically discovered and read using the `datreant` module to make systematic analyses simpler.
+* The hidden `.datreant/` folder contains two `JSON` files. `categories.json` contains all the MICs and other metadata about the plate and both can be automatically discovered and read using the `datreant` module to make systematic analyses simpler.
 * `image-01-mics.txt` contains the same information as the `JSON` file but in a simpler format that is easier for humans to read.
 * `image-01-arrays.npz` contains a series of `numpy` arrays that specify e.g. the percentage growth in each well
 * `image-01-raw.png` is the original image of the plate.